 Arrange a Home Survey From Us

-Around a month before you move date, you should start clearing out any items you don't want to be moved to your new home.
-Have a good clear out will save you money on your removals.
+Around a month before your move date, you should start clearing out any items you don't want to be moved to your new home.
+Having a good clear out will save you money on your removals.
 Even if you don't have a firm date yet you can still make some arrangements and we will just pencil you in for a rough date.

 We will start by arranging a survey of your house to see how much needs to be moved, from there we can give an estimate of how much it will be varying on the size of the house and how far you are moving to.